Santa Claus in film: Santa's origins

 Some films about Santa Claus seek to explore his origins.
 They explain how his reindeer can fly, where the elves come from, and other questions that children have generally asked about Santa.
 Two Rankin/Bass stop motion animation television specials addressed this issue: the first, Santa Claus Is Comin' to Town (1970), with Mickey Rooney as the voice of Kris Kringle, reveals how Santa delivered toys to children despite the fact that the evil Burgermeister Meisterburger had forbidden children to play with them; and the second, The Life and Adventures of Santa Claus (1985), based on L. Frank Baum's 1902 children's book of the same name, follows Santa being reared by a collection of mythical creatures who finally grant him immortality.
 Another animated version of Baum's book was made by Glen Hill in 2000, and the book also served as the basis for an anime series, Shounen Santa no Daibôken (Young Santa's Adventures) in 1994 and The Oz Kids video, Who Stole Santa?
 (1996).
 None of these films focus on Santa Claus's saintly origins.

 The 1985 feature film Santa Claus: The Movie, inspired by the 1978 Superman: The Movie, stars David Huddleston as Santa Claus and British actress Judy Cornwell as his wife Anya, shows how Santa and Anya are discovered by a clan of elves called the Vendequm.
 Dudley Moore portrays Patch, the central character and main focus of the story; Burgess Meredith portrays their wise leader, the Ancient One, who reveals that Claus represents the fulfillment of an ancient prophecy, whereby he has been designated as "the Chosen One", whose mission it will be to deliver the elves' toys to children all over the world.
 The film's prologue features Claus and Anya performing Santa-like duties in their home village, and strongly suggests Santa's saintly origins.

+The 2007 Finnish film Christmas Story explains Santa's origin as an orphan boy in Lapland named Nikolas.

 The 2019 animated Netflix Christmas comedy Klaus, also features its own telling of the origin of Santa.
 Where Jesper Johansen, the pampered spoiled son of a postmaster general (played by Jason Schwartzman) is sent to the secluded town of Smeerensburg, as their latest postman.
 There Jesper learns that due to a local family feud, the town’s people hardly have time for anything else, let alone writing or exchanging letters.
-There he reluctantly teams up with the titular Santa Claus (played by J. K Simmons) who is portrayed as gruff hermit, with a sad past and a skilled hand for woodcarving and toy making.
+There he reluctantly teams up with the titular Santa Claus (played by J. K. Simmons) who is portrayed as gruff hermit, with a sad past and a skilled hand for woodcarving and toy making.
 Together, they not only help end the feud in Smeerensburg, but also create one of the most beloved holiday traditions.